-Program Supported/Population Served: FY 2014 NSIP meals: 1,071,104 congregate meals and 1,107,843 home delivered meals served statewide.
+Program Supported/Population Served: FY 2017 NSIP meals: 1,096,250 congregate meals and 1,191,629 home delivered meals served statewide.

-93.517 ENHANCED AGING AND DISABILITY RESOURCE CENTERS OPTIONS COUNSELING

-Program Description: This grant is funded by the Administration for Community Living for a three year period (October 2012-September 2015) to work with that Administration and seven other states to establish national standards for "Options Counseling," a planning service offered at Aging and Disability Resource Centers.
-Options Counselors work with older adults and all individuals with disabilities to educate them about available services and programs, develop plans related to the consumer's long-term needs and goals, and provide any requested assistance with accessing those services.
+93.517 ENHANCED AGING AND DISABILITY RESOURCE CENTERS OPTIONS COUNSELING individuals with disabilities to educate them about available services and programs, develop plans related to the consumer's long-term needs and goals, and provide any requested assistance with accessing those services.
 Additionally, the grant requires the development of sustainable funding mechanisms to support on-going Options Counseling through twenty Maryland Aging and Disability Resource Centers, known as Maryland Access Point or MAP.
 Mechanisms include obtaining reimbursement via federal financial matching for Medicaid related activities.
 Ensuring that the State of Maryland is investing sufficient state dollars into these activities in order to obtain federal match will drive on-going sustainability of MAP.
 MAP is aligned with Medicaid's Balancing Incentive Program (BIP) requirements to develop a more unified and streamlined public long-term care infrastructure, including through the establishment of a toll-free, statewide phone number, searchable provider directory and website, and single point of entry for information and assistance for long-term support needs.
 Maryland's new statewide toll-free phone number, 1-844-MAP-LINK (627-5465), connects consumers to their local MAP office.
 People also may search over 11,000 provider listings at www.MarylandAccessPoint.info to find services located near them.
-In FY2015, a separate searchable directory of independent personal assistance providers was added to the MAP website.